MasteryHub-ITS/.github/profile/README.md

 ## About Us

-GurusLabs is a startup software house founded in 2024.
+AMMHITS is a startup software house founded in 2024.
 Our mission is to deliver high-quality software solutions that drive business growth and efficiency.
 We specialize in a wide range of technologies and cater to various industries.

 ## Services

-At GurusLabs, we offer a comprehensive suite of services:
+At AMMHITS, we offer a comprehensive suite of services:

 - **Custom Software Development**: Tailored solutions to meet your unique business needs.
 - **Web Development**: Responsive and scalable web applications.